top1944/duckuments/docs/atoms_85_fall2017_projects/11_first_anti-instagram/preliminary-design-document-anti-instagram.md

 One of the central problems in autonomous mode of the duckiebot is the line detection.
 Line detection though is very sensitive to illumination variation.
 This problem has been solved by a color transformation called “Anti-Instagram”.
 The current illumination correction algorithm, however, is not working well enough.
 This affects the extraction of the line segments since the extract-line-segments algorithm is very sensitive to illumination changes (e.g. shadow, bright light, specular reflections).
 There are several reasons why the current implementation fails:

 1. Illumination correction is done only once by user input.
-So we don’t do any online/automatic correction.
+So we don't do any online/automatic correction.
 This will obviously fail in an environment where illumination is changing frequently.
-2. The algorithm works by detecting different clusters in RGB space for the colors of lines, thus it fails when it’s not able to differentiate adequately. (e.g. in certain lighting conditions yellow and white look quite similar, in addition specular reflections distort all of the colors)
+2. The algorithm works by detecting different clusters in RGB space for the colors of lines, thus it fails when it's not able to differentiate adequately. (e.g. in certain lighting conditions yellow and white look quite similar, in addition specular reflections distort all of the colors)
-3. The color space is fixed to RGB, but it’s unclear that this is best.
+3. The color space is fixed to RGB, but it's unclear that this is best.
 4. No geometric information is considered in differentiating colors of lines.
-The color information is completely decoupled from the place it’s actually coming from, thus a red Duckiebot may be detected like a stop line, even though their shapes are quite different.
-(We also don’t know whether a pixel is coming from the “street level” or the “sky level”)
+The color information is completely decoupled from the place it's actually coming from, thus a red Duckiebot may be detected like a stop line, even though their shapes are quite different.
+(We also don't know whether a pixel is coming from the “street level” or the “sky level”)
 5. It is a linear transformation (shift, scale) instead of a possible non-linear transformation, but there is nothing indicating this should be true.
 6. Any previous anti-instagram transformation parameters are not taken into account when a new transformation is performed, thus no prior knowledge is leveraged.